 While the installation of excess flow valves is currently mandated by Federal Code on new or replacement natural gas service lines serving single family residences, these valves alone may not detect leakage within structures caused by damaged or overturned appliances or equipment.
 The value of these may be enhanced by the addition of an automatic gas shutoff valve.
 Earthquake-activated automatic gas shutoff devices are relatively inexpensive and a proven method to prevent the loss of gas, resultant fires, and potential community conflagrations.
 However, these valves may close in situations where no gas leakage has occurred, leading to increased gas system restoration time since operators must visit each customer where gas service has been interrupted.

 References

+ANSI/ASCE/SEI 25-2016, 2016, Earthquake-Actuated Automatic Gas Shutoff Devices, https://webstore.ansi.org/standards/ASCE/ANSIASCESEI252016

 California Seismic Safety Commission, 2002, Improving Natural Gas Safety in Earthquakes

 Internal Section:

 Facilitation and Communication